 Using Context Clues to Learn Word Meaning - Study Skills.
 When authors write, they often include context clues to the meaning of words they use but think that some of their readers may not know.

 The context clue is usually presented in the sentence or paragraph in which the word occurs.
 Sometimes a visual such as a picture is provided.
-Here are six types of context clues used by authors to help the reader understand the meanings of words.
-An example is provided for each.
-1. Context Clues.
+Context Clues.
 Facts on the use of context in reading.
 With respect to reading, a denial of context is a denial that experience is applicable to learning.

 Reading Context Clues Practice Exercises.
 CONTEXT CLUESrev819.doc.
 How to Use Context Clues to Improve Reading Comprehension and Vocabulary.
 Learning how to use context clues to figure out the meaning of unknown words is an essential reading strategy and vocabulary-builder.

 Identifying context clues in reading is made easier by looking for the key context clue categories within the context of an effective step-by-step strategy.
 So, here’s the strategy: When you come to an unknown word, apply the steps of the FP’S BAG SALE strategy in the following order until you get a good clue about the meaning of an unknown word.
 Finish the sentence.
 See how the word fits into the whole sentence.
-Pronounce the word out loud.
-Sometimes hearing the word will give you a clue to meaning.
-Syllables–Examine each word part.
 Context Clues.
 Using Context Clues.
 Context Clues Worksheets.
 When you encounter a vocabulary word with which you are unfamiliar, what do you do?

 Knowing the various types of context clues can help you understand difficult vocabulary words in context, which is a must on a long reading section.
 You'll also need to know how to determine the main idea and make inferences, and context clues can help you out there, too.
+Context Clue #1: Definition or Restatement The meaning of the vocabulary word is in the sentence itself, usually following the vocabulary word.
+Jack's duplicity – crafty dishonesty – caused him to steal his coworker's pensions by funneling their money into an offshore account.
 ESL Reading Lesson - Using Context for Reading Literacy.
 One of the main challenges of any English reading skills class is that students tend to look up, or even insist on looking up, each word they do not understand.